charperbonaroo/agreements/terms_and_conditions.md

 11.4.
 Bonaroo's total liability for damage caused by death or physical injury will in no case exceed € 1,000,000 (one million euros), where a series of related events counts as one event.

 11.5.
 Direct damage exclusively means:
-   a.
-The reasonable costs incurred to determine the cause and extent of the damage;
+   1. The reasonable costs incurred to determine the cause and extent of the damage;
-   b.
-The reasonable costs incurred to prevent or limit damage, provided the Client demonstrates that these costs have led to limiting damage.
+   2. The reasonable costs incurred to prevent or limit damage, provided the Client demonstrates that these costs have led to limiting damage.

 11.6.
 Bonaroo is not liable for indirect damage, including but not limited to consequential damage, lost profit, missed savings, destruction or loss of files and/or data, delay damage, loss suffered, damage caused by providing incorrect information and/or cooperation by the Client, damage due to business stagnation, or claims from third parties on the Client.